Predictive services

 With the help of data from continuous monitoring of machine tools, the company TRUMPF GmbH promises to

-Co.
-KG (hereinafter referred to as TRUMPF) to detect faults at an early stage and thus avoid machine downtime.
-TRUMPF plans to offer its customers early detection of faults as a predictive service.
-The feasibility of a predictive service for laser cutting heads was to be examined in the quick check.
-The performance of this can
+TRUMPF Co.
+KG (hereinafter TRUMPF) to detect error states early and thus prevent machine failures.
+TRUMPF plans to offer early error detection to its customers as a predictive service.
+The Quickcheck was intended to test the feasibility of a predictive service for laser cutting heads.
+The performance of these can be influenced, for example, by dust particles, which can be triggered by various events.

 Solution idea